FRC1740/Swerve2024/README.md

 - [x] Rename instances of vision with photonVision for clarity
 - [ ] Incorperate lamelight table with shuffleboard
 - [ ] Calibrate lamelight
+- [ ] Automatic Bumper Detection would be really cool

 `Climber`
 - [ ] Actually figure out what the mechanics entail and how it works